Only allow ASCII for email password

 Go to System/Email and configure root address with SMTP password containing UTF-8 character "õ".
 Clicking "Save" returns error message "Only plain text characters (8-bit ASCII) are allowed in passwords.
 UTF or composed characters are not allowed.".

-#25 Updated by Bonnie Follweiler almost 2 years ago
+#25 Updated by Bonnie Follweiler over 2 years ago

 - File Screen Shot 2019-02-05 at 11.04.42 AM.png Screen Shot 2019-02-05 at 11.04.42 AM.png added